newatoms/beta/_private/costumer-acquisition/communication-plan.md

 ## Practice what we preach.

 We sell a pleasant way to control the creation of  great content marketing.

-We could communicate that in the following ways.
+Everything we do and say should give insights into the use and relevance op content marketing.
+This way we use content marketing to show the value of content marketing and thus fortifying values of content.supply

 ### General Communication

-Give people a pleasant way to learn about content marketing.
-Why it is important and how to do it well.
-By doing this we use content marketing to show the value of content marketing.

-* We share all our knowledge about content marketing on content.supply: Why it is relevant and how to use it
+* We share all our knowledge about content marketing on content.supply: Why it is relevant and how to properly use it.
+We publish new items only when the are created in our own process.
+This way everything we publish is relevant and we force ourself to write everything easy to understand
-* We share all our sources on content.supply
+* We share all our sources on content.supply this way we create a database which is useful for ourselves and outsiders interested in content marketing
-*

-Help people to make great content by giving them great inspiration sources.
-For example by having the website and a newsletter as a source.
-Store all the sources we use for research.
-Not our insights, but just the sources, and maybe also our blogposts.
+### Introducions
 * presentations about content marketing for free

-###
 ## Ideas
 we need to find a way that we can start with a huge output, that everyone knows what content.supply is, and what its relevance is.
 This can be done by getting in the media, doing something big on social media.